Introduction to Interfaces

 Note: The ls-0/0/0 interface has been deprecated.
 All multiclass multilink features supported by ls-0/0/0 are now supported by lsq-0/0/0.

 Configurable logical tunnel interface that interconnects logical systems on SRX Series devices.
-See the Logical Systems and Tenant Systems Feature Guide for Security Devices.
+See the Logical Systems and Tenant Systems User Guide for Security Devices.

 Configurable PPPoE encapsulation interface.
 PPP packets being routed in an Ethernet network use PPPoE encapsulation.